 Cut down on feedback with digital hearing aids

 Feedback reduction is one of the greatest advantages to digital hearing aids.
-In the same way digital hearing aids can distinguish between sound and speech, these nifty little devices can anticipate and reduce feedback.
+In the same way that digital hearing aids can distinguish between sound and speech, these nifty little devices can anticipate and reduce feedback.
 Digital technology allows the hearing aid to minimize or completely cancel out any detected feedback, so you can avoid onerous whistling sounds.

 Smaller and sleeker digital hearing aids

 As digital processing power continues to evolve exponentially, laptops, cell phones, and digital hearing aids are all getting smaller as well.
 To see just how sleek these hearing aids can look, check out Audicus’ collection of hearing aids.

 Drawbacks to digital hearing aids?